aptech/docs/docs/CR-mergevar.rst

     :param vnames: names of K global matrices
     :type vnames: string or Kx1 column vector

-    :returns: x (*NxM matrix*), contains the concatenated matrices where *M* is the sum of the columns in the *K* matrices specified in *vnames*.
+    :return x: contains the concatenated matrices where *M* is the sum of the columns in the *K* matrices specified in *vnames*.

+    :type x: NxM matrix

 Remarks
 -------